 - All deductions

 Whistleblower Protection Laws

 There are also numerous laws and statutes that protect whistleblowers.
 These laws and statutes include:

-- Labor Code Section 98.6.
-Labor Code Section 98.6 prohibits retaliation against an employee who has complained to his/her employer or filed a claim with the Labor Commissioner regarding the employee being owed unpaid wages.
+- Labor Code Section 98.6. - Prohibits retaliation against an employee who has complained to his/her employer or filed a claim with the Labor Commissioner regarding the employee being owed unpaid wages.

-- Labor Code Section 232.
-Labor Code Section 232 prohibits retaliation against an employee who discloses the amount of his or her wages.
+- Labor Code Section 232 - Prohibits retaliation against an employee who discloses the amount of his or her wages.
 This section also forbids an employer from requiring an employee to sign a waiver of his/her right to disclose such information as a condition of employment.

 Call the Webber Law Group for Help

 For any questions regarding your rights during the COVID-19 pandemic, or if you would like to discuss your case confidentially, do not hesitate to contact us at the Webber Law Group.
 We can be reached at: (916) 262-7006 .